Corporate

 Current Applicable Standards

-The CSA Guidelines and National Instrument 52-110 – Audit Committees and National Instrument 58-101 – Disclosure of Corporate Governance Practices (the “Instruments”) currently provide that a director is “independent” of an issuer if he or she has no direct or indirect relationship with the issuer which could, in the view of the issuer’s board of directors, be reasonably expected to interfere with the exercise of the director’s independent judgment.
+The suggested guidelines on corporate governance practices in National Policy 58-201 – Corporate Governance Guidelines and National Instrument 52-110 – Audit Committees and National Instrument 58-101 – Disclosure of Corporate Governance Practices (the “Instruments”) currently provide that a director is “independent” of an issuer if he or she has no direct or indirect relationship with the issuer which could, in the view of the issuer’s board of directors, be reasonably expected to interfere with the exercise of the director’s independent judgment.
 The Corporation’s Board of Directors agrees with this approach to assessing director independence.

 However, in the context of our majority holdings in Lifeco and IGM, the Instruments further provide that a director is deemed to have such a direct or indirect relationship with an issuer (and thus not to be independent) if, among other things, the director is, or has been within the last three years, an executive officer or an employee of the issuer’s parent corporation (i.e., the controlling shareholder).
 The determination of director independence is a question of fact that should be decided by the issuer’s board of directors on a case-by-case basis based on actual relationships with an issuer’s management (not relationships with an issuer’s controlling shareholder) and without reference to any presumptions such as those which are currently contained in the Instruments.
 The provisions in the Instruments concerning independence determinations are overly broad, as they encompass directors who have no direct or indirect relationship with the issuer which could, in the view of the issuer’s board of directors, be reasonably expected to interfere with the exercise of the director’s independent judgment.
 The provisions deeming directors that are related to an issuer’s controlling shareholder to be non-independent are not an appropriate response to any potential governance concerns they are intended to address.
 Any concerns which may exist in a controlled company situation about conflicts of interest or self-dealing should be resolved directly through a committee of directors who are independent of the controlling shareholder.
 The governance model at the Corporation includes such a committee, the Related Party and Conduct Review Committee, which is discussed below in the section entitled “Resolution of Conflicts”.